-On March 29, the Congressional Budget Office published a report on the Troubled Asset Relief Program (TARP).
+On September 12, the Congressional Budget Office published a report on budget enforcement procedures in the Budget Control Act of 2011.